ChengOscar/Information-extraction-algorithm-in-chemical-distributor-industry/README.md

 * Might not work for every future document if the naming conventions or rules are different

 # Custom Named Entity Recognition
-This model stems from named entity recognition model, a context based information extraction algorithm that define attributes such as **Name**, **Location**, **Country**, and etc. Custom Named Entity Recognition allows users to target the entities based on user-define tags.
+This model stems from named entity recognition model, a context based information extraction algorithm that define attributes such as **Name**, **Location**, **Country**, and etc. Custom Named Entity Recognition allows users to target the entities based on **user-define tags**.